What Is Peritoneal Mesothelioma?

 In late-stage mesothelioma, also known as stage 3 or stage 4, cancerous tissue is more extensive.

 • Chemotherapy: Chemo drugs target peritoneal mesothelioma cells.
 They enter these cells, kill them and stop their spread.
-Experts say this is the most common treatment for peritoneal mesothelioma.
+This is the most common treatment for peritoneal mesothelioma.

 • HIPEC: Heated chemo drugs are applied directly to the abdomen during surgery.
 Doctors infuse and circulate the drugs throughout the peritoneal cavity to treat any remaining cancer cells.

-• Immunotherapy: Peritoneal mesothelioma immunotherapy uses drugs to boost the immune system to find and fight cancer cells.
+• Immunotherapy: Drugs are used in immunotherapy for peritoneal mesothelioma that boosts the immune system to find and fight cancer cells.
 Immunotherapy boosts how the body fights the disease.

 • Palliative care: This includes treatments such as chemo, immunotherapy and surgery.
 These options help manage pain and other symptoms.
 They also aim to improve a patient’s quality of life.
 This can happen at any point alongside other treatments.